-Australia is an ethnically diverse society and nearly one in four Australians were born overseas.
-Aboriginal and Torres Strait Islander peoples were the original inhabitants and make up 2.4% of the total population.
-Australia is also a geographically diverse country in terms of the natural landscape and the distribution of the population.
-This influences care planning and service provision.
+Australia is an ethnically diverse society and nearly one in three Australians were born overseas.
+Aboriginal and Torres Strait Islander peoples were the original inhabitants and make up 2.8% of our population.
+Australia's population is also growing and reached 25 million in 2018.
+It grew by 390,500 people between June 2017 and June 2018.
+Net overseas migration added 236,700 people to the population and accounted for 60% of Australia's total population growth in this period.
+Australia’s geography and natural landscape, distribution of its population across the country, and cultural and linguistic diversity influences care planning and service provision.

 Like most developed countries, Australia's population is ageing as a result of sustained low fertility and increasing life expectancy.

-The proportion of older people-that is, people aged 65 and over-in the Australian population is increasing.
-The number of people aged 65 and over has more than tripled over fifty years, rising to 3.4 million in 2014.
-There has also been a ninefold increase in the number of people aged 85 and over, to 456,600 in 2014.
-Based on population projections by the Australian Bureau of Statistics, there will be 9.6 million people aged 65 and over and 1.9 million people aged 85 and over by 2064.
+The proportion of older people-that is people aged 65 and over-in the Australian population has steadily increased over the last two decades, rising to 3.9 million in 2018.
+There has also been an increase in the number of people aged 85 and over, to 503,685 in 2018.
+Based on population projections by the Australian Bureau of Statistics, there will be 10 million people aged 65 and over and 2.2 million people aged 85 and over by 2066.

 Our ageing population also shows significant cultural diversity with three in ten Australians aged 65 and over in 2016 (33%) born overseas with the majority born in non–English speaking countries.
 The most common non-English speaking countries of birth for older people were Italy (3% of all older people), Greece (2%), and Germany (1%).
 As the proportion of migrants from Europe decreases and the proportion of migrants from Asian countries increases, the linguistic diversity of older Australians will change.

 Over the next several decades, population ageing will have a range of implications for Australia, including; health, size of the working-age population, housing, and demand for skilled labour.